sethvincent/development-environments-for-beginners/manuscript/git.md

 # Git: it's like File>Save only collaborative

 Seriously.
 You know how important it is to save your work.
-We've all been beaten into a sad sack of anger and dissapointment when we've lost our work.
+We've all been beaten into a sad sack of anger and disappointment when we've lost our work.

 Consider git to be the equivalent of File>Save that keeps track of every version of your work, and allows you to share those versions with other people and collaborate in a way that won't have you overwriting each other's changes.